paubereng/konfio-challenge/README.md

 - Analyzes bundle.

 ## Cache
 I used [memory-cache](https://www.npmjs.com/package/memory-cache) to add request content to cache.
-I implemented it creating a cache middleware and adding it for each route I want to cache.
+I implemented it creating a cache middleware and adding it for each route I want to cache.<br>
 Pros:
 - Easy and fast(request time reduced more than 80%) option to work.